bnema/gart/README.md

 - `[settings.git]`: Subsection for Git-specific settings.
   - `branch`: Specifies the Git branch to use for versioning.
 If not set, the default branch name will be the hostname of your machine.
   - `commit_message_format`: Specifies the format of the commit message when updating a dotfile.
 The message is templated using Go's text/template package and has access to the following fields (for now):
-    - `.Action`: The action performed (e.g., "Added", "Updated", "Removed").
+    - `.Action`: The action performed (e.g., "Add", "Update", "Remove").
-    - `.Dotfile`: The name of the dotfile being updated.
+    - `.Dotfile`: The name of the dotfile being handled.

 ## Roadmap
 - [x] Allow adding a single file